What is EDRIC?

 Registration Number: 802444-3015.

-EDRIC was developed as a result of collaboration between the Föreningen för de Neurosedynskadade (FfdN) from Sweden, the innovative Ex-Center also from Sweden and the Thalidomide Trust from the UK.
+EDRIC was developed as a result of collaboration between Föreningen för de Neurosedynskadade (FfdN) from Sweden, the innovative Ex-Center, also from Sweden, and the Thalidomide Trust from the UK.
 It builds on the successful work carried out in their respective nations.
 These bodies have been actively supporting people with dysmelia for more than 30 years with access to specialist medical expertise.

 EDRIC was created to find solutions to the complex needs of members of the UK and Swedish thalidomide groups which were becoming more evident as a result of the effects of premature ageing.
-EDRIC is based on the experience that information about dysmelia needs to be networked internationally in order to provide effective support at local level because no single nation possesses adequate knowledge and capacity to deal effectively with the needs of this group.
+EDRIC's vision is based on experience that shows information about dysmelia needs to be networked internationally in order to provide effective support on a local level because no single nation possesses adequate knowledge and capacity to deal effectively with the needs of this group.

-EDRIC is governed by a Board of Directors: two from the UK, one from Sweden and two from Germany.
-The number of members will be increased to seven by the spring of 2013.
+EDRIC is governed by a Board of Directors: two from the UK, one from Sweden, one from Austria, one from Italy and two from Germany.
+Six of the board members have lived experience of dysmelia while the seventh is the parent of a dysmelic child.

 Since the launch of DysNet in May 2012, EDRIC's member-base has been rapidly expanding, which means that our increased breadth of experience is fast becoming a powerful force for improving the lives of anyone who lives with a limb deficiency, whether congenital or as a result of trauma or illness.